 We are well into October which is commemorated as Domestic Violence Awareness Month across the United States.
 Berkshire County is no exception and we gave it a jump start again this year with our second annual "Walk a Mile in Her Shoes: The International Men’s March to Stop Rape, Sexual Assault, and Gender Violence."
 Like last year, this year’s walk was a phenomenal success.
 The number of walkers went up from 100 to over 200.
 The number of dollars raised climbed from $15,000 to over $25,000.
 Community awareness of a highly toxic social problem was heightened -- and we all had a fabulous time in the process!

 District Attorney David Capeless and his entire office were back in style in their official "Walk a Mile" red pumps.
 Pittsfield Fire Chief Bob Czerwinski rose to the challenge laid down by Pittsfield Police Chief Mike Wynn to see who could enlist more walkers and raise more dollars.
 This year the police department triumphed -- who knows what next year will bring!
 Local businesses supported the cause by helping to underwrite the walk’s expenses and by encouraging employees to raise funds and actually walk the walk.

 One of the most heartening additions this year was to see all of the young men representing Berkshire high school sports teams along with several teams from Williams College.

-If you weren’t on North Street in Pittsfield for September’s Third Thursday, you really won’t want to
+If you weren’t on North Street in Pittsfield for September’s Third Thursday, you really won’t want to miss it next year.